maziac/DeZog/documentation/Usage.md

         "port": 12000
     }
 ~~~

+The "zxnext" configuration allows the following additional parameters:
+- "port": The CSpect DeZog plugin port.
+If not changed  this defaults to 12000.
+- "hostname": The host's name.
+I.e. the IP of the machine that is running CSpect.
+If you are not doing any remote debugging this is typically "localhost".
+You don't have to enter a hostname, the default is "localhost".

 The default port is anyway 12000.
 So, if you don't change it, you just have to add:
 ~~~
     "remoteType": "zxnext"